 It depends on two things: a) When you become interview ready and b) When you are hired.
 If you are matched with a school during your first interview week, then you will not need to attend any more interview weeks.
 If you are not matched, then you will continue to attend Interview Experiences or special summer training interview opportunities until you are hired.

-Beggining in Spring 2019, you will find a personalized employment verification letter that states you will be employed as a teacher making a minimum salary of $38,000 as we do not yet know specific school placements for all corps members.
+You can now access a personalized employment verification letter that states you will be employed as a teacher making a minimum salary of $38,000 as we do not yet know specific school placements for all corps members.
+This letter is helpful when looking for housing and needing to verify your employment or salary.
 If you need something specific, please reach out to Ryan directly via Slack.

 1.)
 Open and download the document to your computer.

 2.)
-Open in Microsoft Word and find your personalized verification letter (CTRL "F" and then your last name may be an easy way to find it but they are alphabetical by last name)
+Open the PDF and find your personalized verification letter (CTRL "F" and then your last name may be an easy way to find it but they are alphabetical by last name)

 3.)
-Print just your page to a PDF (if your computer has this option).
+Print just your page to a PDF when searching for different printers (if your computer has this option).
 It will save just the page ("Print Current Page") as a PDF on your computer.
-If you don't have that option, you can manually delete all others pages.

 4.)
 Save it as a PDF.